-💰 India Capital Gains Tax Calculator for FY 2025-26 (AY 2026-27)
+Capital Gains Tax Calculator

-Capital Gains Tax Rates & Holding Period (FY 2025-26)
+Capital Gains Tax Rates & Holding Periods (FY 2025-26)

 The tax rate depends on the asset type and whether the gain is Short-Term (STCG) or Long-Term (LTCG).
 Here are the key distinctions for the Financial Year 2025-26 (AY 2026-27):

-| Asset Type | Holding Period | Tax Type | Applicable Rate (Plus Cess/Surcharge) |
+| Asset Type | Holding Period | Tax Type | Rate (+ Cess/Surcharge) |

 |---|---|---|---|

-| Equity Shares & Equity MFs (STT Paid) | Up to 12 months | STCG | 20% (Flat Rate) |
+| Equity Shares & Equity MFs (STT Paid) | Up to 12 months | STCG | 20% flat |

 | Equity Shares & Equity MFs (STT Paid) | More than 12 months | LTCG | 12.5% on gains exceeding ₹1.35 Lakh |

-| Residential Property/Land | Up to 24 months | STCG | As per Income Tax Slab Rate |
+| Residential Property / Land | Up to 24 months | STCG | Slab rate |

-| Residential Property/Land | More than 24 months | LTCG | 20% with Indexation OR 12.5% without Indexation (Budget 2025) |
+| Residential Property / Land | More than 24 months | LTCG | 20% with Indexation OR 12.5% without (Budget 2025) |

-| Bonds, Debt Funds, Jewellery | More than 24 months | LTCG | 12.5% (Flat Rate) |
+| Bonds, Debt Funds, Jewellery | More than 24 months | LTCG | 12.5% flat |

 Understanding Indexation

-Leveraging specified sections under the Income Tax Act allows you to save significant tax by reinvesting your capital gains:
+Leveraging the specified sections under the Income Tax Act allows you to save significant tax by reinvesting your capital gains:

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 What is the LTCG tax rate for FY 2025-26?